-“Making sure they’re set up for success is paramount to me,” Prinz-Arey added, noting Oakland, California created an effective social equity program worth reviewing as a model.
+“Making sure they’re set up for success is paramount to me,” Prinz-Arey added.
+She noted Oakland, California created an effective social equity program worth reviewing as a model.

-She added there should be an oversight committee to track the funds, comparable to the Open Space Trust Fund Committee.
+She added that an oversight committee should track the funds, comparable to the Open Space Trust Fund Committee.

-Jersey City Ward C Councilman Rich Boggiano initially seemed skeptical of the value of cannabis reform, mentioning traffic accidents in Colorado, before coming around and stating that he would support seeing funding go towards the schools.
+Jersey City Ward C Councilman Rich Boggiano initially seemed skeptical of the value of cannabis reform.
+He mentioned traffic accidents in Colorado.
+But then he came around.
+Boggiano explained he supported funding going to schools.

 “I think one we need to put a portion of this money toward the public schools,” Ward E Councilman James Solomon added, reminding his colleagues that they are currently slated to lose $100 million in state funding next year.